WVURAIL/dspira/_posts/2022-07-11-setting-up-a-two-horn-interferometer.md

      - Run GNU Radio: $ gnuradio-companion

-     - Open the Variable boxes described below in Interferometer_SimpleSpectrometer_Adding.grc.
+     - Open the Variable boxes described below in limesdr-adding.grc.
 They are at the upper left of the GNU Radio canvas:

        - Open the "prefix_hornA" Variable block (double-click it).
-For "Value" type the pathname to the subfolder that will be used to collect the spectrum of Horn A. This must be in quotes.
-In this example, horn A data goes into "magnitude_july21".
+For "Value", enter the quoted path to the folder for Horn A spectra.
+In this example, it is "hornA_july21".
 That folder is inside "sun_july21", which is inside "interferometer_data".
 This will be written in the prefix-hornA Variable box as: "/home/john/dspira_2021/interferometer_data/sun_july21/hornA_july21/"

        - Set up similar file pathnames in the Variable blocks "prefix_hornB" and "prefix_adding".